tonywang402/English/README.md

 ```
-Last month, Howard Schmidt, the nation’s  cyber-czar,offered the federal government a proposal to make the web a safer place—a “voluntary trusted identity” system that would be the high-tech equivalent of a physical key, a fingerprint and a photo ID card, all rolled into one.
+Last month, Howard Schmidt, the nation’s  cyber-czar,offered the federal government a proposal to make the web a safer place — a “voluntary trusted identity” system that would be the high-tech equivalent of a physical key, a fingerprint and a photo ID card, all rolled into one.
 ```

 [音频](https://mp.weixin.qq.com/s/ld0_t3EzI_f-qCrD-lE61Q)